 This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 The starting point is Eq.
 (5.82).
-Differentiation according to time results in:
+Differentiating with respect to time yields:

 \[ \begin{align} \frac{dE}{dt} + p\frac{dV}{dt} = \frac{dQ_T}{dt} + \mu\frac{dN}{dt}. \end{align} \]